jaquilio/onedl-mmsegmentation/projects/example_project/README.md

 > The PIC (person in charge) or contributors of this project should check all the items that they believe have been finished, which will further be verified by codebase maintainers via a PR.

-> OpenMMLab's maintainer will review the code to ensure the project's quality.
+> OneDLLab's maintainer will review the code to ensure the project's quality.
 Reaching the first milestone means that this project suffices the minimum requirement of being merged into 'projects/'.
 But this project is only eligible to become a part of the core package upon attaining the last milestone.

 > Note that keeping this section up-to-date is crucial not only for this project's developers but the entire community, since there might be some other contributors joining this project and deciding their starting point from this list.
 It also helps maintainers accurately estimate time and effort on further code polishing, if needed.